Buyer's Guide & Information

 3 yrs

 A walk-in tub caters to a very select group of people, but the limited choice in the walk-in department makes the buying process so much easier.
-If you're in the market for an acrylic walk-in design, you'll want to go with the Empava WT0373.
-The Empava is quite literally designed for a user to "walk-in" with a door that swings open on the left-hand side of the tub.

 Consumer Affairs says that pros to walk-in tubs, but mainly they’re great for “those suffering from conditions such as arthritis, diabetes, rheumatism, fibromyalgia or general muscle or joint pain and stiffness can benefit from the soothing effects of a walk-in tub.”

-There are, however, a few cons to this style as well, like the fact that they’re costly and can be difficult to install.
-If you experience any mobility issues, no matter how old or young you are, this tub can change your life.
 Just keep in mind that this tub is not about sleek style or stunning elegance; its purpose is to provide relief to those who have trouble bathing in a traditional acrylic bathtub.
-It comes with built-in handrails, an integrated seat, and a neck/head pillow for increased comfort.

 Pros